A2osX/A2osX/.Docs/User Guide.md

 A2osX supports physical terminals (or a PC running a terminal emulator) via a Super Serial Card and the A2osX SSC.DRV driver.
 You will need to set the switches on your SSC and the parameters of your terminal emulator to match and of course you will need the appropriate null modem cable.
 The terminal type supported is VT-100, so please set your emulator to VT-100 mode.
 A2osX does not support modems connected to your SSC at this time.

-a2osx supports as many physical terminals as you have SSC cards and memory to load drivers for each card and support those users.  note that if you are running the KM.VSDRIVE module, it takes the first SSC card that has is not configured for interrupts (likely slot 1 or 2).
+A2osX supports as many physical terminals as you have SSC cards and memory to load drivers for each card and support those users.
+Note that if you are running the KM.VSDRIVE module, it takes the first SSC card that is not configured for interrupts (likely slot 1 or 2).
 So if you INSDRV SSC.DRV with KM.VSDRIVE loaded, then it will use the next card.
-You have to load a driver for each card you want to handle a terminal.
-You also have to start the GETTY process for each terminal.  the Terminals will be named /DEV/COMx where x is the slot the card is in.
+You have to load a driver for each card you want to handle as a terminal.
+You also have to start the GETTY process for each terminal.
+The Terminals will be named /DEV/COMx where x is the slot the card is in.

 ### Internet Terminals